core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * As a first possible case, the proxy stands in both for the whole group of servers and for the individual origin servers in the group.
 That is, the origin client cannot reach the individual servers directly, but only through the proxy.

-   In such a case, within a response forwarded back to the client, the value of the Response-Forwarding Option specifies addressing information TARGET that is directly associated with the proxy.
-When receving a unicast request that is sent according to what is specified in TARGET, the proxy forwards the request to the origin server that originated the response.
+   In such a case, within a response forwarded back to the client, the value of the Reply-To Option specifies an addressing information TARGET that is directly associated with the proxy.
+The addressing information is such that, when receving a unicast request that has been sent according to what is specified in TARGET, the proxy forwards the request to the origin server that originated the response.
+In particular, the proxy sets the option value as follows.

+   * The CRI present as first element of the CBOR sequence specifies an addressing information TARGET_1, such that a unicast request reaches the proxy if it is sent according to TARGET_1.

+   * A CRI reference MUST be present as second element of the CBOR sequence in case, upon receiving a unicast request that has been sent according to TARGET_1, the proxy forwards the request based on what is specified by the Uri-Host, Uri-Port, and Uri-Path Options included in the request.
+The CRI reference specifies the same information that the proxy expects to be specified in the Uri-Host, Uri-Port, and Uri-Path Options of such a unicast request.

+     Otherwise, the second element of the CBOR sequence MUST NOT be present, in which case the proxy forwards the unicast request solely based on the addressing information TARGET_1 according to which the request has been sent to.

-   The client will be able to communicate individually with that server, by sending a follow-up unicast request to the proxy at the specified addressing information TARGET, according to which the proxy forwards the request to the server.
+   The client will be able to communicate individually with the server that originated the response, by sending a follow-up unicast request to the proxy at the specified addressing information TARGET, according to which the proxy forwards the request to that server.
+This is further specified in {{sec-reverse-proxies-client-side}}.
 An example is provided in {{sec-reverse-proxies-examples-ex1}} and {{sec-reverse-proxies-examples-ex2}}.

 * As a second possible case, the proxy stands in only for the whole group of servers, but not for the individual servers in the group.
 That is, the origin client can reach the individual servers directly, without recourse to the proxy.

-   In such a case, within a response forwarded back to the client, the value of the Response-Forwarding Option specifies addressing information that is directly associated with the origin server that originated the response.
+   In such a case, within a response forwarded back to the client, the value of the Reply-To Option specifies an addressing information TARGET that is directly associated with the origin server that originated the response.
+In particular, the proxy sets the option value as follows.

+   * The CRI present as first element of the CBOR sequence specifies the addressing information TARGET, such that a unicast request reaches the origin server if sent according to TARGET.
+The second element of the CBOR sequence MUST NOT be present.

    The client will be able to use that information for sending a follow-up unicast request directly to that server, i.e., bypassing the proxy.
+This is further specified in {{sec-reverse-proxies-client-side}}.
 An example is provided in {{sec-reverse-proxies-examples-ex3}}.

+## Processing on the Client Side ## {#sec-reverse-proxies-client-side}

+If a client sends a CoAP request intended to a group of servers and is aware of actually communicating with a reverse-proxy, then the client MUST perform the steps defined in {{ssec-req-send-steps}}.
+In particular, this results in a request sent to the proxy including a Multicast-Timeout Option.

+The client processes the CoAP responses forwarded back by the proxy as defined in {{ssec-resp-proc-client}}, with the following differences at step 3.

+* If the client wishes to send a follow-up unicast request intended only to the server that originated the response, then the client sends such a request according to the addressing information specified by the CRI retrieved from the value of the Reply-To Option.
+Effectively, the client sends the unicast request to the proxy.

+   In case the value of the Reply-To Option specifies also a CRI reference as second element of the CBOR sequence, then the client includes the Uri-Host, Uri-Port, and Uri-Path Options in the unicast request, according to what is specified by the corresponding elements of the CRI reference.
+If the client wants to specify additional path segments that identify a specific resource at the origin server, then the correspoding Uri-Path options are included in the request after the Uri-Path options corresponding to the path component of the CRI reference.

 # Caching # {#sec-proxy-caching}